Introduces readers to a diverse, multi-cultural family that is full of love.

 About the Author

-Medea Kalantar, a Reiki Master and Practitioner, is an Award Winning Author of a new children’s book series called Honeycake.
-Medea was inspired to write these books when she learnt that she was becoming a grandmother.
-Her stories are all based on her own family, whose members come from many ethnic backgrounds.
-This unique mix is a perfect recipe, and it’s the reason that she calls her grandchildren her little Honeycakes.
+Medea Kalantar, a Reiki master and practitioner, a Guinness World Record Holder and a multi-award-winning best selling author of a new children’s book series titled Honeycake.
+Inspired to write these books when she learned she would become a grandmother,Kalantar’s stories are based on her own family, whose members come from manyethnic backgrounds.
+This unique mix is a perfect recipe—just like the spices in a honeycake.
+That is why she calls her grandchildren her little Honeycakes.

 “I want to start off by saying that the authour has a recipie for Honeycakes at the end of the book, which looks delicious.
 And I will certainly be making that recipie (doesn’t look too hard, I promise), when I get back from Colombia.